 Sheet metal laser cutting

-Sheet metal cutting (steel, stainless steel and aluminum) using the laser technique.
+Sheet metal cutting (steel, stainless steel and aluminium) using the laser technique.
 In addition to delimiting a perimeter, it is possible to create a pattern or design decorations.

-Carbon steel can be cut up to a thickness of 20 mm, while for stainless steel the maximum thickness is 15 mm.
+Carbon steels up to a thickness of 20 mm can be cut, while for stainless steel the maximum thickness is 15 mm.
 Aluminum alloys, on the other hand, can be easily cut up to a thickness of 10 mm per sheet.

 How you can use it

 Laser cutting is essential for many parts of your project.
-In large part it replaces manual cutting where greater precision is needed.
-In the case of small lots and simple perimeters, however, manual cutting with subsequent finishing operations could be more convenient.
-With laser cutting, particular shapes are obtained and you can carve designs on flat plates.
+It largely replaces manual cutting where greater precision is needed.
+In the case of small batches and simple perimeters, however, manual cutting with subsequent finishing work may be more convenient.
+With laser cutting you obtain particular shapes and you can carve designs on flat sheets.

 Tube laser cutting

-The technology is always that of the "laser" described above.
+The technology is always the "laser" one described above.
 In this case we are dealing with cuts of "tubes" and profiles of various kinds: round, elliptical, square, rectangular, flat-oval.

-It is possible to work efficiently aluminium, stainless steel, iron.
-In addition to making holes, slots, graded cuts, shapes that would otherwise be difficult to obtain without using molds can be created.
+It is possible to efficiently work aluminium, stainless steel and iron.
+In addition to making holes, slots and graded cuts, shapes that would otherwise be difficult to obtain without using molds can be created.

 Rectangular section: diagonals 140 mm with maximum difference between sides 100 mm.